abhijithneilabraham/eywabot/eywabot/docs/sources/examples/agent.md

 Sample conversation

 Agent : Hello
-        what would you like me to do ? you   : what is the weather in New York
+        what would you like me to do ? you   : what is the weather in New York?
-Agent : The weather in New_York is warm you   : book a cab to NYC
+Agent : The weather in New_York is warm.
+you   : book a cab to NYC.
-Agent : Booking a cab for NYC
+Agent : Booking a cab for NYC.
-you   : what is the date today
+you   : what is the date today?
-Agent : Today is 2019-01-17
+Agent : Today is 2019-01-17.

 ```python